othelovieira/othelovieira.github.io/_posts/2022-12-18-Project-Apple-CLT.md

 ### Apple Command Line Tools - Field Notes

-The below is based on an Intel based MacBook Air (MacBookAir7,2) running macOS Monterey (v12.6.2).
+The below is based on an Intel based MacBook running macOS Monterey (v12.6.2).

 #### Check if the Xcode Command Line Tools are installed.